hnmike/hnmike/20-30 PARA/Project/Data engineer bootcamp/Untitled.md

 where contains(connections, this.file.link)

-where tags = "resources/algorithm & design pattern"
+where tags = "resources/Data engineer bootcamp"

 sort type ASC